Rajabb4685/cyoa-hunger-games/decisions/7-Sponsor.md

 # Sponsor
 ---
-After showing off good/bad you will obviously that you got itor not.
+After showing off good/bad you will obviously that you got it or not.

 [sponsor](9-entering-arena.md)